 Now onto the more sordid element of the story, I’m a huge fan of crime fiction, in fact I have scarcely few books on my shelf that don’t incorporate murder or something similar into the title.
 And so despite having a lot to do to impress me, because I really have read it all, I was thoroughly impressed with the story, not just the actual content of it, which I did enjoy but also the logic behind it, I fully felt it believable that Michael, middle man at the bank could be pulled down the rabbit hole of Glasgow criminal underbelly, after all as I mentioned up top during this period unemployment was rising and with no jobs it’s logical that people would turn to crime.
 Sure Michael still has a job, but passed over for promotions, unhappy and unsatisfied with doing things the right way or the hard way, it’s easy to see how they could make the leap to criminal enterprises.

 So I’ve talked at length about the authenticity and how genuine the book feel to both period, character and reality but that doesn’t honestly say if it’s good, I mean history books are often authentic but not everyone thinks they are interesting but I think G.D.
 Harper’s novel ‘Silent Money’ is engaging and well paced, it draws the reader in slowly and by the end your wishing you had more pages to read, an honest to god clever little narrative with twists and turns and proper ‘characters’ that build up the rich backdrop of the book.
-I strongly recommend that you grab yourself a copy on Amazon now.
-And I can say without hesitation that this book earns a 5/5.
+So with that in mind I can say without hesitation that this book earns a 5/5.
+Make sure and grab a copy for yourself over on Amazon.